abdo-ayman8642/Ajyal-saleema/README.md

 - Quiz creation and management
 - Making Reports for every governorate, Adminstarion, Schools, Classes and also Camps
 - User progress tracking
+- Adding Events and Viewing it in a well designed Calender in Dashboard
+- Easily Assigning and unassigning teachers in classes and camps if you have the permission
+- Can easily export any Data or report for data analysis or further processing
+- Security and data integrity
+- accessibility and fully responsivity in any device from a small mobile phone to a large tv screen

 ### How Our LMS Project Helped